Matching complexes of trees and applications of the matching tree algorithm: Matching Complexes of Trees

-\begin{definition} A \emph{caterpillar graph} is a tree in which every vertex is on a central path or only one edge away from the path. \end{definition}
+A \emph{caterpillar graph} is a tree in which every vertex is on a central path or only one edge away from the path (see Figure~\ref{fig:gencase}).
 By Theorem~\ref{thm:forest}, we know that the matching complex of caterpillar graphs is a wedge summand of spheres (or contractible).
 In \cite{Marietti_Testa_forests}, Marietta and Testa note that one can compute the number of spheres in each dimension recursively using \cite[Proposition 3.3]{Marietti_Testa_forests}.
 We found that in special cases nice formulas arise.
-Tables giving the homotopy type of small caterpillar graphs can be found in the Appendix.
-In general, the number of spheres in each dimension is complex, so we first present a special case to illustrate the main ideas.